 One day, I looked in the mirror and saw my mother staring back at me.
 I love my mother, and she’s a beautiful woman, but she’s 79.
 When we would go shopping together, people would ask us if we were sisters.
 I realized it had finally happened to me.
 I was no longer young in a society that worships youth.
 I was beginning to feel invisible.
 I went home and really looked at my body.
 Not “in passing” or when I had on a cute dress and boobs-to-thigh Spanx.
 But at its worst…Naked.

 Yep, the boobs had headed south like migrating geese.
 My tiny waist wasn’t.
-My thighs had a strange, inexplicable “bumpy” texture, and the lines on my face was a walking advertisement for the evils of tanning bed.
+My thighs had a strange, inexplicable “bumpy” texture, and the line on my face was a walking advertisement for the evils of a tanning bed.

 But my innate irreverent (and often inappropriate, according to my family) sense of humor ultimately overcame my tenuous grasp on reality, and I started to see the funny in midlife.
 It’s there if you look for it.
 Middle age is about as goofy as it gets, and Mother Nature has a very quirky sense of humor.
 I began to write about my thoughts, advice, and most embarrassing moments on my blog, Laugh Lines, about living young when you’re…well…not.
 It’s been a blast.